 Also, remember that every time you take it out and scoop it, you’re changing the texture of the ice cream.
 So with each refreeze, there will be a few more ice crystals.

-To serve dairy free chocolate ice cream, you’ll want to remember this trick: remove the container from the freezer and allow it to sit for several minutes at room temperature.
+To serve dairy free chocolate ice cream, remove the container from the freezer and allow it to sit for several minutes at room temperature.
 This helps it to soften slowly.
-Once it’s soft enough to scoop, you’re ready to serve it.
+Once it’s soft enough to scoop, it’s ready to serve.

-Serve your ice cream on a cone or in a cup with vegan chocolate syrup, chopped nuts, and any of your favorite toppings.
-I’m fine with it plain on a cone!
+Serve ice cream on a cone or in a cup with vegan chocolate syrup, chopped nuts, and any of your favorite toppings.

 Vegan Frozen Desserts